 BYDDI LEE (UK: Northern Ireland) is an Irish writer in her late 50s.
 Her most recent book is Barren – a fictional account of infertility set amid the backdrop of climate change, and ultimately offers hope across the millennia.
 Her other books include Rejuvenation, a speculative fiction trilogy about reverse-ageing that confronts society’s infatuation with youth and questions where our values lie, and her first book, March to November, a quirky but dark relationship drama set in Belfast.
 She has also published flash fiction and short stories.
 Byddi also writes for stage and screen and is a member of BBC Writersroom Voices 23.
 Her most recent play is a climate change satire called Toxic Relationships.
 For more information, visit www.ByddiLee.com

-MARIA HILL (US) is in her mid-seventies.
+MARIA HILL (US) is in her late-seventies.
 She is a World Childless Week Ambassador and a long-time member of the Gateway Women/Childless Collective online community.
 She is the founder of Sensitive Evolution and the author of The Emerging Sensitive: A Guide For Finding Your Place In The World.
 She is a writer, coach, healer, and transformative thinker illuminating the connection between culture, identity and the self.
 She can be found on her Substack, where she discusses the current cultural shift from hierarchical to egalitarian systems. https://mariahill.substack.com/

 STEPHANIE RAFFELOCK (US) is in her early 70s and is a novelist, poet and essayist.
 She holds a degree in Writing and Poetics from Naropa University, a small Buddhist-inspired school in Boulder, Colorado.
 In addition to teaching her how to write, Naropa taught her about community service and over the years, Stephanie’s service has taken the form of teaching creative writing to marginalized communities, including but not limited to, halfway houses for teenagers and incarcerated women.
 She’s the author of A Delightful Little Book on Aging, Creatrix Rising and the editor of the anthology Art In the Time of Unbearable Crisis, for which she wrote the introduction.
 Stephanie writes an excellent Substack called Creative Eldering.
 Website: www.byline-stephanie.com